Research by CBRE shows that the London office rentals industry is on the rise again.

 Overall, office take-up rose in the third largest central London office markets, with Central London rising to 157,000 square feet and the City increasing to 337,300 square feet.
 The month of September also saw the West End receive a significant jump of 46% to 406,000 square feet, due to Debenham’s decision to take 145,000 square feet of office space at British Land’s 10 Brock Street.

-As as a result of the reduction in space under offer in all markets continued to fall in September and October except in the City.
+As as a result of the reduction in space under offer overall, markets continued to fall in September and October except in the City.
 The trend currently stands at 15% below the year’s most recent peak, in June.

-However the figures are still significantly above trend the current national trend, with 2.7 million square feet of let London office rentals.
+However the figures are still significantly above trend the current national trend, with 2.7 million square feet of space under London office rentals.